British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 The Residential Tenancy Act (RTA) governs most rental housing in British Columbia.
 Examples of such housing include single-family homes, condos, apartments, mobile homes, and shared accommodations.

-The RTA, however, doesn’t cover housing such as: short-term rentals, hotels, motels, retail stores, office buildings, and manufactured home parks.
+The Residential Tenancy Act, however, doesn’t cover housing such as: short-term rentals, hotels, motels, retail stores, office buildings, and manufactured home parks.

-In British Columbia, a tenancy can begin in either of two ways.
-One, if a tenant moves into your rental property.
+In British Columbia, a tenancy agreement can begin in either of two ways.
+One, if tenants move into your rental.
 Or two, if the tenant pays you a security deposit.
 In both instances, a written tenancy agreement isn’t necessary between the landlord and tenant.

-As a landlord in British Columbia, it’s important that you familiarize yourself with the RTA in order to understand your legal obligations.
-In today’s blog, we’ll cover all the basics a landlord needs to know.
+As a landlord in British Columbia, it’s important that you familiarize yourself with the RTA in order to understand your legal obligations with a tenancy agreement.
+In today’s blog, we’ll cover all the basics a landlord needs to know when having tenants.

 moving boxes